 This work adopts descriptive and analytical methods, incorporating data from both primary and secondary sources to ensure comprehensive analysis.
 Primary data were collected from a sample of 110 respondents in Tamil Nadu using a structured questionnaire, with the sampling approach based on judgment or purposive sampling to ensure relevance and representativeness.
 Secondary data were sourced from credible publications, including books and authoritative websites, to supplement the primary findings.
 Descriptive statistical tools were employed for data analysis, facilitating a systematic examination of the collected information.
-One-sample t-test, ANOVA table.
-In this study researcher takes 5% significance as the Confidence level.
+One-sample t-test, ANOVA table are employed.
+In this study the researchers have taken 5% significance as the Confidence level.